 - Having an in-depth understanding of attack patterns and activities

 - Always consider the human element while hunting.

 - Remember that even the best weapon rusts if it is uncared for

 - Know the current threats

-The practical value of threat hunting is that it allows security teams within an organization to proactively investigate cyber environment to detect attacks and threat vector that have by-passed traditional techniques.
+The practical value of threat hunting is that it allows security teams within an organization to proactively investigate the cyber environment to detect attacks and threat vectors that have bypassed traditional techniques.

-Always remember that no environment is fully protected and also that even the most hidden threat will leave a trail.
+Remember that no environment is fully protected and that even the most hidden threat will leave a trail.
 A pick of the right threat hunters is enough to generate the proper response.
-It is not only an intelligent move to invest in threat hunting as a company but also an essential move to ensure that the organization is safe from the ever-evolving cybercrime industry.
+It is an intelligent move to invest in threat hunting as a company and an essential move to ensure that the organization is safe from the ever-evolving cybercrime industry.